gardener/gardener-extension-provider-aws/docs/usage/usage.md

 ## `ControlPlaneConfig`

-The control plane configuration mainly contains values for the AWS-specific control plane components.
+The control plane configuration contains values for AWS-specific control plane components deployed by this extension.
-Today, the only component deployed by the AWS extension is the `cloud-controller-manager`.

 An example `ControlPlaneConfig` for the AWS extension looks as follows: